microsoft/nni/docs/HowToDebug.md

 ![](img/dispatcher_error.jpg)

 Here we can see it is a dispatcher error.
-So we can check the dispatcher log, which might look like:
+So we can check dispatcher's log, which might look like:

 ```
 [2019-02-19 19:36:45] DEBUG (nni.main/MainThread) START